Data Protection Act

 - to rectify, block, erase or destroy inaccurate data

 - to make a request to the Data Protection Commissioner for an assessment to be made of the data controller if they feel that the Act has been contravened

 The Act places obligations on those who record and use personal data (data controllers).
-They must be open about the use of such personal data through notification to the Information Commissioner, whose website can be found at Information Commissioners Office, and they must follow sound and proper practices.
+They must be open about the use of such personal data through notification to the Information Commissioner and they must follow sound and proper practices.